-Taking Tacos Seriously: Taco Journalism & the Taco Mafia
+Taking Tacos Seriously: Taco Journalism and the Taco Mafia

-The number of taco places in Austin is mind blowing.
-From white tablecloth restaurants to humble roadside stands, from dawn to the dead of night, you’ll find tacos on a menu or a blackboard somewhere in town.
+The number of taco places in Austin is mind blowing — from white tablecloth restaurants to humble roadside stands, from dawn to the dead of night, you’ll find tacos on a menu or a blackboard somewhere in this Texas town.

-We sat down with two of the mafia, Mando and Jarod, at one of their favourite taco spots, a nondescript but homey place called Rosita’s Al Pastor, to talk all things tacos over plates of superb tacos al pastor.
+We sat down with two of the taco mafiosa, Mando and Jarod, at one of their favourite taco spots, a nondescript but homey place called Rosita’s Al Pastor, to talk all things tacos over plates of superb tacos al pastor.

 Q. Terence: So how did you get started?

 A. Jarod: A guy in LA who had ‘the great taco hunt’ and we got inspired by that.
 We ate tacos every day so we just started going to places and writing about them, and we had our own take on them.
 There was nothing like that in Austin at the time.
 We just wanted other people to know about good tacos and that there’s bad tacos and there’s no reason to eat them!

 Mando: Bad tacos like college tacos — students don’t care what they eat!